huynhnhathao/job_recommender/README.md

 ## Step number 2: Build the network

-After we have all the data we want, now is the time to do some coding exercise.
+After we have all the data we want, now is the time to do some coding exercises.
 All the code to build the graph is in recommender/core.
-Where network_builder.py build the network using Networkx and save the network to disk, constants.py contains all the arguments for our building process(I know I should have named it arguments.py), latent_semantic_analysis.py defines the method to compare two nodes and decides if they are similar enough to be considered similar!, job_recommender.py defines the main class that will recommend jobs to us.
+Where network_builder.py build the network using Networkx and save the network to disk, constants.py contains all the arguments for our building process(I know I should have named it arguments.py), latent_semantic_analysis.py defines the method to compare two nodes and decide if they are similar enough to be considered similar!, job_recommender.py defines the main class that will recommend jobs to us.

 ## Step number 3: Build the demo

-After we constructed and saved the network into disk, now we will build a demo to run our recommender using the save graph, because everyone prefers a beautiful interactive web demo to a Jupyter notebook demo.
+After we constructed and saved the network into disk, now we will build a demo to run our recommender using the saved graph, because everyone prefers a beautiful interactive web demo to a Jupyter notebook demo.
 For this, we will use Streamlit, all the code is in recommender/demo.

 ## How to build the network?